 My understanding is that liquid stevia extract will be much lower in oxalate.
 Also, be sure to buy organic liquid stevia.

 Lower in Sugar Whipped Cream Recipe

-Your whipped cream recipe is now ready to serve on berries or desserts.
+- Your whipped cream recipe is now ready to serve on lower oxalate fruits or desserts.

 In most states, you will at the very least be able to find a heavy cream that has not been ultra-pasteurized.

 Return to Oneness Raw Diet Recipes